ballerina-platform/ballerina-dev-website/learn/guides/publishing-packages-to-ballerina-central.md

 After publishing your first package, you can create a second package and use the already-published package in it.

-Any package published in Ballerina Central is public and they can be used in packages as explained in [Dependencies](/learn/managing-dependencies/#importing-a-module).
+Any package published in Ballerina Central is public and they can be used in packages.
+For more information, see [Importing a Module](/learn/managing-dependencies/#importing-a-module).